MrWillCom/awesome/README.md

 *   [feathericons/feather](https://github.com/feathericons/feather) - Simply beautiful open source icons

-*   [marktext/marktext](https://github.com/marktext/marktext) - 📝A simple and elegant markdown editor, available for Linux, macOS and Windows.

-*   [cmiscm/leonsans](https://github.com/cmiscm/leonsans) - Leon Sans is a geometric sans-serif typeface made with code in 2019 by Jongmin Kim.

 ## miscellaneous

 *   [warpdotdev/Warp](https://github.com/warpdotdev/Warp) - Warp is a blazingly-fast modern Rust based GPU-accelerated terminal built to make you and your team more productive.